WWE Rumors: Top Five Moves Rumored To Happen In Tonight’s Superstar Shake-Up On ‘SmackDown Live’

 - Kevin Owens – United States Champion

-All of these rumored moves could happen or none of them may take place, but WWE has to make their final decisions soon.
-Look for at least a few of these to become reality this evening and there is always the chance of some big-time surprises as well.
+All of these rumored moves could happen, or none of them may take place, but WWE has to make their final decisions soon.
+Look for at least a few of these to become a reality this evening, and there is always the chance of some big-time surprises as well.

 The Superstar Shake-Up of 2017 is quite the brilliant move by WWE and Vince McMahon as it keeps them from having to go through another entire draft and makes things fresh.
 It allows for different match-ups on both Monday Night Raw and SmackDown Live while giving many of the different talented men and women the chance to shine on multiple brands.
-Rumors are swirling and it is time to see if Team Blue ends up as gifted as Team Red did on Monday evening.
+Rumors are swirling, and it is time to see if Team Blue ends up as gifted as Team Red did on Monday evening.

 [Featured Image by WWE]